 Take the plant out of its container, then carefully scrape away some of the soil around it so you may examine the root structure.

-It is imperative that you take prompt action in the event that the roots have turned brown and mushy.
+It is imperative that you take prompt action if the roots have turned brown and mushy.
 Rinse the roots well with sterile water to remove any debris.

-Use scissors that have been sterilized, and cut off any roots that are soft and mushy.
-In order to sterilize the roots, you can make use of a solution that contains hydrogen peroxide that has been diluted.
+Use scissors that have been sterilized, and cut off any soft and mushy roots.
+To sterilize the roots, you can use a solution containing hydrogen peroxide that has been diluted.

-After the dirt and debris have been removed, your plant should be repotted in new houseplant soil mix.
+After removing the dirt and debris, your plant should be repotted in the new houseplant soil mix.

-When compared to other Alocasia species, the growth rate of these mini jewels is extremely modest.
+Compared to other Alocasia species, the growth rate of these mini jewels is extremely modest.
 They may take anything from two years to five years to fully develop.
-They rarely exceed 18 inches in height even at maturity.
+They rarely exceed 18 inches in height, even at maturity.

 What’s the difference between Alocasia Green Velvet and Alocasia Black Velvet?

 Another variety of Alocasia that is gaining in popularity due to the allure of its arrow-shaped, dark green leaves and distinct color veins is the Green Velvet Alocasia.
-Alocasia frydek, on the other hand, has white lines, and it grows much more quickly and to a greater height, reaching up to three feet in height.
+Alocasia frydek, on the other hand, has white lines, growing much more quickly and to a greater height, reaching up to three feet in height.